 Learn how to treat dog diarrhea using home remedies.

-Comet enjoyed his last hikes despite bouts of diarrhea due to an undiagnosed wasting disease that we suspected was cancer.
+Comet enjoyed his last hikes despite intermittent bouts of diarrhea due to cancer.

 He was not on medication for diarrhea.
 Instead, I often fed him cooked rice and broth to settle his stomach and replace the liquids lost.

 However, there are definitely times when you will want to take your dog to the vet for diarrhea problems.

 The first thing you want to do is figure out whether the dog has eaten something he or she shouldn't have.